Dxyk/Angular-Udemy/Section 16 Course Project - Forms/README.md

 - Set the `editedItem` ingredient on receiving the emitted event
 - Use the form reference to set the value of the form base on the `editedItem` using `NgForm.setValue()`

+### Lesson 222 - Updating existing Items

+Goal: Make editing an item functional and make sure to edit instead of add a new item

+In `shopping-edit.component.html`

+- Use the `editMode` to generate the text on the button using string interpolation

+In `shopping-list.service.ts`

+- Add a `updateIngredient(index, newIngredient)` method to update the ingredient of index, and emit a `ingredientsChanged` event

+In `shopping-edit.component.ts`

+- Call `ShoppingListService.updateIngredient()` if the mode is in edit
+- Call `ShoppingListService.addIngredient()` if the mode is not in edit